loda-lang/loda-programs/programs/oeis/list2.md

 * [A267615](http://oeis.org/A267615) ([L03 program](267/A267615.asm)): a(n) = 2^n + 11.
 * [A267621](http://oeis.org/A267621) ([L18 program](267/A267621.asm)): Triangle read by rows giving successive states of cellular automaton generated by "Rule 187" initiated with a single ON (black) cell.
 * [A267635](http://oeis.org/A267635) ([L14 program](267/A267635.asm)): Triangle read by rows giving successive states of cellular automaton generated by "Rule 189" initiated with a single ON (black) cell.
+* [A267638](http://oeis.org/A267638) ([L27 program](267/A267638.asm)): Number of nX2 0..1 arrays with every repeated value in every row and column unequal to the previous repeated value, and new values introduced in row-major sequential order.
 * [A267647](http://oeis.org/A267647) ([L12 program](267/A267647.asm)): a(n) = g_n(4), where g is the weak Goodstein function defined in A266202.
 * [A267649](http://oeis.org/A267649) ([L04 program](267/A267649.asm)): a(1) = a(2) = 2 then a(n) = 4 for n>2.
 * [A267654](http://oeis.org/A267654) ([L13 program](267/A267654.asm)): Irregular triangle of palindromic subsequences.
 Every row has 2*n+1 terms.
 From the second row, there are only two alternated numbers: 2*n+4 and 2*n+2.